got a log of observations through my telescope. later i may add some phone images through it, and some reviews of the scope and eyepieces.

 - mostly clear, bad transparency, bad seeing -

-i recently received one of those 58 degree planetary eyepieces, in 7mm. it had a bit of immediate dust on the outside of the eye and field lenses, i just used a dust blower to clean it off. i took off the field component and saw the inside barrel of the upper half could use baffling as others have said online. still i wanted to try this eyepiece out to see if it was an okay comfortable planetary eyepiece.
+i recently received one of those 58 degree planetary eyepieces, in 7mm. it did have some dust, i just used a dust blower to clean it off. i took off the field component and saw the inside barrel of the upper half could use baffling as others have said online. still i wanted to try this eyepiece out to see if it was an okay comfortable planetary eyepiece.

 i first went to the crescent moon and focused on the mare crisium with the 7 xcel lx. specifically, i saw barely two small craters south and limbward from the picard crater, the same distance away from picard as swift and peirce are from picard. in the xcel i could barely see the limbward of the two, and could just get a suggestion of the other as a dot.